Finance your driving licence with small instalments

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The total cost for a driver's license (class B) in Germany averages between 2,500 and 4,500 euros.
-This amount consists of various items, which vary depending on the driving school and region.
-The basic fee alone is often between 350 and 565 euros.
+The total cost of a car driving licence (Class B) in Germany is typically between €2,500 and €4,500 on average.
+This sum is made up of several items that vary depending on the driving school and region.
+The basic fee alone is often between €350 and €565.

-The largest cost factor is the driving lessons, the number of which depends on individual learning progress.
-In addition to the twelve legally required special trips (cross-country, motorway, night), there are numerous practice hours.
-A single driving lesson costs between 55 and 77 euros.
+The biggest cost factor is driving lessons, the number of which depends on the individual’s learning progress.
+In addition to the twelve legally required special lessons (rural roads, motorway, night driving), there are numerous practice lessons.
+A single driving lesson costs between €55 and €77.

-Financing options: The installment loan as a flexible solution
+Financing options: The instalment loan as a flexible solution

-An example calculation illustrates this: With a loan amount of €3,000 and a term of 36 months, the monthly burden is manageable.
-The key advantage is the planning security through fixed interest rates and instalments.
-With an online calculator, you can adjust the rate to your budget.
+An example calculation makes this clear: with a loan amount of EUR 3,000 and a term of 36 months, the monthly burden is manageable.
+The key advantage is planning certainty through fixed interest rates and instalments.
+With an online calculator, you can adjust the instalment to suit your budget.
 The following options are available:

-• Financing through the driving school: Convenient but often associated with higher costs than an independent loan.
+• Financing through the driving school: Convenient, but often associated with higher costs than an independent loan.

-• Small loan: For amounts up to €3,000, often with simplified approval conditions.
+• Small loan: For amounts up to EUR 3,000, often with simplified approval conditions.

 1. Legal age (at least 18 years old)